Krax, by Martin

 • Stir it all up and make it consistent

-• The mixture is probably a touch dry, so while stirring slowly add a little bit of hot water to loosen it up, not too much.
+• The mixture is probably a touch dry, so while stirring slowly add half a cup of boiling water to help it combine more.
 You want a nice dough-like consistency.

 4. Divide the Dough: